-POLS 336 Russian Politics
+POLS 336 Russian Politics and Society

-Introduces students to issues in the Russian Federation of democratization, nation-building, and building capitalism from the ground up.
+This course introduces students to political and social issues in the Russian Federation of democratization, nation-building, and building capitalism from the ground up.
 The course recaps Russian and Soviet history before discussing some of the issues the country faces.
-These issues include territorial disintegration, the prospect of ethnic conflicts in the Caucasus and elsewhere, corruption, the domestic uses of foreign policy, and other issues of contemporary significance.
+These issues include territorial disintegrated, ethnic conflict, demographic change, gender roles, corruption, and other issues of contemporary significance.
+Cross Listed with SOCI-336.